TadCordle/bingo-bot/README.md

 * `!endrace` - Forces ending the race without recording any results.

 # Upcoming Features?

-## Stuff I definitely want to do:
-* `!ilrace` - Start a series of individual level races.

 ## Stuff I kinda want to do but might be too lazy:
 * `!coop` - Start a co-op race.